History of De La Salle University: Recent history

 In July 2006, De La Salle-Professional Schools, Inc. separated from DLSU-Manila making it fully autonomous.
 In March 2007, the College of Computer Studies was recognized as a Center of Excellence for Information Technology by the Commission on Higher Education.
 The College of Science's four departments, Biology, Chemistry, Physics, and Mathematics, were all reawarded with Centers of Excellence titles in their respective fields.
 In May 2007, as part of the reorganization included in the implementation of De La Salle Philippines, several administrative positions were renamed such as Chancellor from Executive Vice President.

 Before 2007 ended, the Brothers of Christian Schools named Dr. Carmerlita Quebengco as a Lasallian Affiliate, the highest recognition bestowed by the De La Salle Brothers.
 The Board of Trustees of the university also conferred to Dr. Carmelita Quebengco AFSC the Chancellor Emeritus status after serving the university for 12 years as Executive Vice President and one year as Chancellor.
 In December 2007, Br.
 Bernard S. Oca, FSC who served as President of the De La Salle Professional Schools, announced the plan to reintegrate the Graduate School of Business.

 School facilities and buildings were renovated such as the St. La Salle Hall in 2011 as part of the university's Centennial Renewal Plan, a project that aims to construct and renovate facilities inside the campus.
 Construction of the Henry Sy Sr. Hall began on December 2, 2010.
-A 14-storey building, it replaced DLSU's football field and was completed by December 2012.
+A 14-story building, it replaced DLSU's football field and was completed by December 2012.
 It is estimated to cost ₱1.4 billion (US$32.5 million).
 The Henry Sy Sr. Hall also serves as the home of the university library, now called the Learning Commons, and has almost four hectares of floor space.
 In line with this, DLSU entered an eight-year agreement with the Philippine Sports Commission.
 Under the contract, DLSU will fund the ₱7.4 million (US$171,000) renovation of the Rizal Memorial Track and Football Stadium.
 DLSU will get to use the facilities in return.